oia-alcoin/alcoin/README.md

 http://www.omisaal.com/alcoin/

 Copyright (c) 2009-2014 Bitcoin Developers
+Copyright (c) 2011-2014 Litecoin Developers
-Copyright (c) 2011-2014 Alcoin Developers
+Copyright (c) 2017-     Alcoin Developers

 What is Alcoin?
 ----------------

 Alcoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
- - 2 minute block targets
+ - 12 minute block targets
- - subsidy halves in 840k blocks (~2 years)
+ - subsidy halves in 105120 blocks (~1 years)
- - ~21 million total coins
+ - ~50 million total coins

 The rest is the same as Bitcoin.
  - 50 coins per block
- - 2016 blocks to retarget difficulty
+ - 576 blocks to retarget difficulty

 For more information, as well as an immediately useable, binary version of the Alcoin client sofware, see http://www.omisaal.com/alcoin/